JWM-CU/mmc3/README.md

 https://github.com/sbryngelson/academic-website-template
 ### Thank you Spencer!

 Many of the comments below are from his website, and you can refer to his website for information, and perhaps a cleaner template for building your own website.
-There's considerable left over material from his page that has not been deleted.
+There's considerable leftover material from his page that has not been deleted.

 ## Introduction